Patagonia Barely Sports Bra

 Impact is the force that’s distributed throughout your body when it hits the ground.
 Walking, running, and jumping have different impact levels and each causes different intensities of breast stretching and bouncing.

 For this reason, there are 3 levels of sports bras to accommodate every woman’s specific needs and activity types.
 These athletic undergarments are categorized as high, medium, and low impact.

-Compression or low-impact bras are made from soft, stretchable materials.
+Compression or low-impact sports bras are made from soft, stretchable materials.
 The cups are less form-fitting as they flatten and compress the breasts towards the chest.
-With their less rigid construction, compression bras have “freer” feeling designs, using multiple straps, cut-outs, and large underbands like those on a crop top.
+With their less rigid construction, compression sports bras for hiking have “freer” feeling designs, using multiple straps, cut-outs, and large underbands like those on a crop top.

 For medium-impact activities like dancing, power walking, skiing, and cycling, encapsulation bras are a better bet.
 These have the tried-and-tested construction of a classic bra, but are sturdier and bigger.
 Encapsulation bras often have underwires and wide straps.
 They also have 2 fully-formed cups that hold the breasts in place, giving a more natural shape.
 A good example of this style is Odlo’s Seamless High.

 Lastly, high-impact or combination models are better for more dynamic activities like obstacle courses, mud runs, and trail and marathon running.
 These burly, no-nonsense kinda bras are made tight and firm, blending both compression and encapsulation into one undergarment.

 Usually, hiking only requires medium-impact bras.
 But the type of bra you’ll need depends on the difficulty level of your outdoor adventure.
 If your day involves gentle walking only, encapsulated bras are a more breathable and comfortable option.
 For our alpinist sisters, combination sports bras give you the level of support that you need for your scrambling and climbing.